MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

+---
 description: New features and changes released in PowerShell 7.0 ms.date: 11/16/2022
-title: What's New in PowerShell 7.0
+title: What's new in PowerShell 7.0
 ---

-# What's New in PowerShell 7.0
+# What's new in PowerShell 7.0

 PowerShell 7.0 is an open-source, cross-platform (Windows, macOS, and Linux) edition of PowerShell, built to manage heterogeneous environments and hybrid cloud.